 Are you saying NO many, many more times than you are saying yes?
 Here is how.

-As leaders, we are facing an ever-increasing list of actions we want to take to move our companies forward – especially as we are experiencing different kinds growth in today’s economy.
-We don’t want to miss the boat!
+As leaders, we face an ever-increasing list of actions we want to take to move our companies forward – especially as we are experiencing unusual challenges in today’s economy.

 We all must decide what our top (3-5 max) priorities are for any given time frame.
 Like genocide, homicide and suicide, DECIDE is about death (“cide).
 To DECIDE is to kill off alternatives leaving one option alive.

 And groups don’t make decisions.
 Real decision-making comes down to one person.
 You!